In this episode, Barbara and Libby discuss:

 Dr. Barbara Hales: Yeah, that’s haven’t made they just had, they’re talking dogs, and everybody finds them cute.
-What mistakes do people make when they’re marketing when they are putting out their content?
-If nobody knows that it’s there, there’s very little point or visibility.
-So obviously, people need to market it, meaning people just tell others that it exists and where to find it.
+What mistakes do people make when marketing when putting out their content?
+There’s very little point or visibility if nobody knows it’s there.
+So obviously, people need to market it, meaning people tell others that it exists and where to find it.
 So what mistakes do you find?

-Libby Rothchild: I find that the biggest mistake with marketing is that people give up too soon.
+Libby Rothchild: The biggest mistake with marketing is that people give up too soon.
 And that’s true in business.
 So it’s content marketing can take longer, and then some other modalities to try to get clients.
 But it’s really important for brand building.
-And I think the mistake that many practitioners make, including our clients, is thinking it’s enough just to show up and show up and show your face.
-As I mentioned, a short form video is the first step.
+And I think the mistake that many practitioners make, including our clients, is thinking it’s enough to show up and show up and show your face.
+As I mentioned, a short-form video is the first step.
 Now it’s an important step.

 And the answer is usually, well, there are three more things you need to do if we’re looking at a visual circle and content is on the top part of the circle.
-And then we also have, okay, we need to be talking to people consistently, we need to be identifying our content, looking at our metrics and insights, and improving what we can with what we have until it becomes something more of what people want.
+And then we also have, okay, we need to be talking to people consistently.
+We need to identify our content, look at our metrics and insights, and improve what we can with what we have until it becomes more of what people want.
 And that’s that process frustrates a lot of people.
-And I think if you go into Content Market, it’ll take a while.
+And I think if you go into the Content Market, it’ll take a while.
 It’s a process, and it will happen faster for some people.
 But focusing on this as a brand-building activity will help set us apart from our competition.
 That will be an iterative process; that mindset shift, hopefully, can educate practitioners to know that this is a good place for them to be.

 And there are a lot of opportunities to learn and grow.
 And remember that your potential customers are searching online like they’re looking, hanging out there on social media.
 So it’s a good opportunity for us as practitioners to post content so we can get seen in front of them.
-And even if we don’t right now, the more we create and do something, the more ideally, the more strategic we will become, of course, if you are looking at your insights and if you’re looking to improve your messaging and your strategy.
+And even if we don’t right now, the more we create and do something, the more ideally, the more strategic we will become if you look at your insights and if you’re looking to improve your messaging and strategy.